 Students must be physically located in Montreal in the semester prior to their internship in order to attend interviews with employers (EG: you cannot be on exchange or travel).

-The Institute will fully support your internship search, but participants are ultimately responsible for securing an internship.
+The Institute will fully support your internship search, but participants are ultimately responsibleto do all the steps for securing an internship.

 Students are responsible for paying Institute fees.